jeflem/ananke/doc/src/hub-users.md

 After a few seconds, everything should work as expected.
 The reason for this behavior is a restart of JupyterHub in the background due to configuration changes.

+## Missing context menu items in file browser

+With old Firefox versions some context menu items (like Copy and Paste, for instance) aren't shown if right-clicking a file in JupyterLab's file browser.
+Either update Firefox or use the follow workaround:
+1. Open the URL `about:config` in the browser.
+2. Search for `layout.css.has-selector.enabled`.
+3. Set the value to `true`.

+See [JupyterLab issue 16391](https://github.com/jupyterlab/jupyterlab/issues/16391) for some background information.

 ## Restarting JupyterLab

 If something goes completely wrong or if you have installed new Python environments (see below), restart JupyterLab: click 'File', then 'Hub Control Panel'.